GuyBachkhaznadji/Sinatra-Project/README.md

 Magical Roman Arena
 Animals are creatures in an Arena
-Owners will fight the creatures and could fight many creatures at once.
+Gladiators will assigned a creature and can fight a creature.

 MVP
-* A list of all creatures and their capture date
+* CRUD actions for creatures/fighters
 * Mark creatures as being fightable/not fightable
 * Assign a creature to a new fighter
 * List all the fighters and the creatures they will fight

 Possible Extensions
-* CRUD actions for creatures/fighters
 * Have separate pages for creatures ready for fighting and ones still in training/vet care
 * filter for creatures by breed/type
 * Filter for animals based on power / level or something similar